• Skip to primary navigation

 Top tips

-• Don't worry if it's not as thick as you're used to when you finish cooking, it will get thicker when chilled.
+• Consistency: Don't worry if it's not as thick as you're used to when you finish cooking, it will get thicker when chilled.

-• We suggest you prepare some extra and give it to friends and family.
+• Gifts: We suggest you prepare some extra and give it to friends and family.
 Use your crafty superpowers for some fancy presentation, which will make the perfect edible Christmas present.
 They'll loooove it.

-• The main ingredients of homemade ponche crema –eggs and dairy – mean that it should be kept refrigerated, and consumed within a week.
+• Refrigerating: The main ingredients of homemade ponche crema -eggs and dairy - mean that it should be kept refrigerated, and consumed within a week.
 If you leave the bottle to reach room temperature, it is not safe to refrigerate again.

-• For safety reasons, I suggest you use a candy thermometer to measure the final temperature.
+• Safety: For safety reasons, I suggest you use a candy thermometer to measure the final temperature.
 Eggs should be heated to at least 160 ºF [71 ºC] to prevent the risk of salmonella contamination.
 If you have pasteurized eggs available, I suggest you use them.

 About this recipe